microsoft/PowerPlatformConnectors/independent-publisher-connectors/DPIRD Science/Readme.md

 ## DPIRD Science Connector for Western Australia
 This API provides the ‘back end’ to the [Rainfall to Date](https://www.agric.wa.gov.au/climate-weather/rainfall-date-tool-western-australia/), [Potential Yield](https://www.agric.wa.gov.au/climate-weather/potential-yield-tool/), and [Soil Water](https://www.agric.wa.gov.au/climate-weather/soil-water-tool/#?station=10115&soil=3&groundCover=1) tools already available on the DPIRD website.
-These online climate forecasting tools assist grain growers to optimise their crop potential.
+These online climate forecasting tools assist grain growers to optimize their crop potential.

 * The [Soil Water tool](https://www.agric.wa.gov.au/climate-weather/soil-water-tool/#?station=10115&soil=3&groundCover=1) models how rainfall moves through the layers of different soil types to identify how much water is available for plant roots to take up.
 * The [Rainfall to Date](https://www.agric.wa.gov.au/climate-weather/rainfall-date-tool-western-australia/) tool allow growers to select the beginning and end of the season to better determine available soil water for crop use.